AaltoUrbanWater/GisToSWMM5/input_files.md

 |  |  |||

 ## Timeseries table
+MAKE THIS LOOK LIKE FILE, I.E., AS IN SWMM MANUAL (NO TABLE, BUT ROW WITH PARAMETERS)

 Timeseries table describes how various quantities vary over time.

 File format is comma-separated _.csv_ where each row defines a value for a single SWMM analysis option.
 Each row contains the analysis option name and the option value as in the table below separated by comma ','.